How to Monitor and Analyze WordPress Hosting Performance

 This is how cache works.

 When a user requests information from your site, the user’s browser sends the request to your website server.
-WordPress then loads the information from your site database and sends it to the user browser for downloading and display.
+WordPress then loads the information from your site database and sends it to the user’s browser for downloading and display.

 The easiest way to implement a cache in WordPress is through a caching plugin

-There are many cache plugins, but the most popular ones are WP RocketWP Super cacheW3 Total Cache, JetPack Boost, and NitroPack
+There are many cache plugins, but the most popular ones are WP RocketWP Super CacheW3 Total Cache, JetPack Boost, and NitroPack

-WP Super cache, NitroPack, and W3 Total cache offer a free plan, but WP Rocket is premium only.
+WP Super Cache, NitroPack, and W3 Total Cache offer a free plan, but WP Rocket is premium only.
 I use WP Rocket after testing most of the free options out there.
 You’ll always get what you paid for.

 WP Rocket optimizes CSS delivery features